 Most people think of airport security as the long lines leading to metal detectors, body scanners, and x-ray machines used to carefully search for explosives and dangerous weapons on passengers and in luggage headed for an airplane.
 However, there is much more to airport security than meets the eye.
-Perimeter security fencing, for example, is vital to preventing people from sneaking onto airport runways or boarding planes without completing the proper clearances.
+Perimeter security fences for airports, is vital to preventing people from sneaking onto runways or boarding planes without completing the proper clearances.
 The Associated Press and other news organizations have been busy revealing just how inefficient some airport perimeter fencing is, and how those security gaps have placed passengers at risk.

 The Existing Problem

 Not too long ago, the Associated Press published an article detailing the security breaches at airports around the country via inefficient security fences for airports.
 Breaches occur as much as once every 10 days, with some incidences leading to intruders getting deep into secure areas before being caught.
 One man in Chicago went so far as to toss his bike over a fence at O’Hare airport and ride into a passenger terminal.

 Roughly 39 perimeter breaches occurred in the United States in 2015, and the TSA is being accused of not working harder to prevent such security threats.
 The TSA, meanwhile, maintains that their perimeters are very safe, and the miles of fences, gates, and guardhouses ensure that any intruders are quickly caught.
 But the examples available to the public show otherwise.